Staff survey

 Staff Survey promotional image, showing the words Make Your Mark For A Better Sussex, circled with a stylistic stroke from a felt-tip pen.

-Our staff survey allows us to hear from staff about what matters to them.
+Our staff survey allows us to hear about what matters to staff.
 It’s important for us to know how you feel about working at Sussex so that together we can understand what we might need to do differently in future.

 About the staff survey

-The results of our surveys help leaders and managers to understand what matters most to you.
-By asking you to share your views in a confidential online survey, we can hear from a significant number of people and understand more about your experience of working at Sussex and what you think we could be doing differently or better.
+The results of our surveys help leaders and managers understand what matters most to you.
+By sharing your views in a confidential online survey, we can understand more about the experience of working at Sussex and what you think we could be doing differently or better.

 Data from staff surveys are also vital to our equalities work, as they allow us to evidence the targets we propose in our equalities action plans and demonstrate improvement.